-Once you wear the leather down to about 1/8th of an inch, it is time to replace the soles.
-If you wear the soles down to the stitching, replace the soles immediately.
+Once you wear the leather down to about 1/8th of an inch, it is time to replace the soles or add a new layer.
+If you wear the soles down to the stitching, service the shoes immediately.
 If your foot is starting to walk off the heel of the boot either to the inside or outside because the sole material is worn down unevenly, then it is time to get the sole replaced before the footwear is ruined.

-Your footwear is constructed in such a way that it can be taken to any shoe repair shop for repairs locally.
+Your footwear is constructed in such a way that it can be taken to any local shoe repair shop.